agentlang-ai/agentlang-docs/docs/installation.md

 To make sure everything works fine, let's create a very simple Agentlang program.
 We will design an agent that will entertain the user by telling jokes.

-In your favorite text editor, create a file named `hello.agent` with the following code:
+In your favorite text editor, create a file named `hello.al` with the following code:

 ```clojure
 (component :Hello)